 | |

-In this article we’ll answer all of these questions and we review every ingredient in MiO Original and MiO Energy to give our take on whether the popular flavor enhancers are bad for you.
-We'll highlight some questionable additive ingredients and share what we consider to be the healthiest flavor enhancer on the market currently.
+In this article we’ll answer all of these questions and more, as we analyze every ingredient in MiO Original and MiO Energy based on medical studies to give our take on whether or not the popular flavor enhancers are bad for you.

-MiO Original Ingredient Review
+MiO Original Analysis

 MiO Original ingredients

-Sucralose is an artificial sweetener that was found in a 2018 clinical trial to cause negative changes to insulin sensitivity in healthy young adults, even at only 15% of the acceptable daily intake (ADI) level.
+Sucralose is an artificial sweetener that was shown in a 2018 clinical trial to cause negative changes to insulin sensitivity in healthy young adults, even at only 15% of the acceptable daily intake (ADI) level.
 Healthy insulin function is necessary for prevention of type 2 diabetes.

-Overall we consider MiO Original to be bad for you, because it contains seven additive ingredients we recommend avoiding.
+Overall, we consider MiO Original to be bad for you, because it contains seven additive ingredients we recommend avoiding.

 @nutritiouslyeasy #mixeddrinks #skinnydrink #mio #healthydrinks #healthycollege #harmfulingredients #red40 #artificialsweeteners ♬ Lofi - Domknowz

-MiO Energy Ingredient Review
+MiO Energy Analysis

 MiO Energy ingredients